bendaggers/wordpress-comment-generator/README.md

-# Custom Comments Plugin
+# Comments Seeder

-The Custom Comments Plugin is a WordPress plugin that allows you to easily add comments to published posts with various customization options.
+The Comments Seeder Plugin is a WordPress plugin that allows you to easily add comments to published posts with various customization options.
 This plugin provides a user-friendly interface to select posts, set comment dates, and enter comment details.

 ## Installation